Jim McGuinness: Playing career

 McGuinness was called up to the county minors in 1990.
 In early 1992, he sufficiently impressed senior county manager Brian McEniff in a trial game in Ballyshannon to earn a call-up to the squad.
+He first spotted McGuinness playing in the 1990 Donegal IFC final.
+McEniff, according to himself and speaking on Up for the Match in 2025, was actually playing that day, as the final was against his own club Réalt na Mara.
+He called McGuinness onto the Donegal panel.
+McGuinness told McEniff he was going to America.
+McEniff said he was not, he was going to stay and play for Donegal.

-As a "scraggly-haired teen", McGuinness observed from the bench McEniff's team defeated Derry in the final of the Ulster Senior Football Championship before going on to win the All-Ireland Senior Football Championship.
+As a "scraggly-haired teen", McGuinness observed from the bench as McEniff's team defeated Derry in the final of the Ulster Senior Football Championship, before going on to win the All-Ireland Senior Football Championship.

+McEniff played McGuinness against Antrim in the 1993 Ulster SFC ("blooded" him, as McEniff said on Up for the Match in 2025).
+However, by McEniff's account, McGuinness picked up an injury in that game and struggled to recover.
+McEniff left in 1994.
+Then, according to McEniff, McGuinness faded away for a while after that, but returned to take a place in later Donegal teams.

 McGuinness was also a star of Third-Level Colleges football, winning Sigerson Cups with Tralee in 1998 and 1999 as captain, and again as captain in 2001 with the University of Ulster at Jordanstown (UUJ).
 At Tralee he studied health and leisure.
 He played club football with Naomh Conaill, winning a Donegal Senior Football Championship in 2005.
 With Ireland, he played in the 1998 International Rules Series.